jwittbold/autoinc-hdfs-spark/README.md

 ![extract_vin_kv_after](screenshots/extract_vin_kv_after.png)

 ## GroupByKey, FlatMap populate_make() function
-Because only 'I' records contain full vehicle information, but we only want accident, 'A' records, we must propagate 'make' and 'year' values from 'I' to 'A' records.
+Because only 'I' records contain full vehicle information, but we only want accident 'A' records, we must propagate 'make' and 'year' values from 'I' to 'A' records.
 We can achieve this by using Sparks groupByKey() and flatMap() method to apply our populate_make() function on records sharing the same key.
 The result is shown below, four accident records consisting of vehilce make and year.

 ![enhanced_make_after](screenshots/enhanced_make_after.png)

 ## Extract Make, map extract_make_kv() function
-The next step creates a composite key from make-year and outputs records as a tuple containing make-year and count set to 1. \
+The next step creates a composite key from make-year and outputs records as a tuple containing make-year and a count set to 1. \
 The count element will be used in the following reduceByKey step.

 As shown below, vehicle records are formatted as (make-year, 1)